kgrigor1966/ddal/README.md

 <img src="https://icaerus.eu/wp-content/uploads/2022/09/ICAERUS-logo-white.svg" align="right" />

-# Drone Data Analytics Library by ICAERUS
+# Drone Data Analytics Library
 This repository contains a large set of models used in drone-analytics of five different drone use-cases:
 - UC1: Crop Monitoring
 - UC2: Crop Spraying
 - UC3: Forestry/Biodiversity
 - UC4: Livestock Monitoring
 - UC5: Rural Transportation

 An explanation on how these models were found can be read in the [wiki](linky).

 ## Repo structure
 The repository is structured into a generic processing library, with models used across the use-cases.
 In addition, each use-case has a specific model-database.
 Which also includes deep learning models.

     .
     ├── models                  # library of wider applicable models ├── datasets                # library of wider applicable datasets